 The Company is committed to ensuring the composition of its Board and Committees is appropriate.
-The Board Charter clearly states it should comprise Directors with the appropriate mix of business expertise and experience and have regard to the Diversity Policy in determining the composition.
+The Board Charter clearly states it should comprise Directors with the appropriate mix of business expertise and experience.

 At Boom, diversity includes differences that relate to gender, age, ethnicity, disability and cultural background.
 Boom recognises that having a diverse and talented workforce is a key competitive advantage that differentiates our service in the marketplace and is a benefit to the Company as a whole.
 Diversity also benefits individuals and teams and enables the Company to reflect the diversity of our customers and the markets we operate in, all of which adds value to our operations and delivery of our strategy.